J-Burgess/PaperParser/README.md

 Using langchain https://python.langchain.com/en/latest/index.html, Chroma vector database https://www.trychroma.com/ and the OpenAI API https://platform.openai.com/docs/introduction.

+# Requirements:
+* NVIDIA Cuda drivers must be installed for your system and a capable GPU to use local embed mode.
+  + Otherwise an openAI API key will be required to use their embedding service remotely.

 # Goals:
 * Add paper title, authors and doi as metadata of the vector embeddings.
 Right now only outputs source document address of file.
 * API access to Arxiv/Biorxiv/... to download papers based on query search.